-So many of you probably have already heard, but Saturday, it came to light that an up and coming mystery author, Robert Galbraith, is actually Harry Potter author, J.K Rowling, in disguise.
+So many of you probably have already heard, physician but Saturday, information pills it came to light that an up and coming mystery author, Robert Galbraith, is actually Harry Potter author, J.K Rowling, in disguise.
 Mr. Galbraith was supposedly an ex-military man and his debut novel had gained many favorable reviews, being held as an “up and coming author to watch”.

 The debut novel is entitled, The Cuckoo’s Calling, and is an adult mystery novel, and was released in April.